shuichiro-endo/spider/Linux/README.md

 3. pipe (client), other (other spider)
 > [!IMPORTANT]
 > It is necessary to create a route in advance using pipes.
+>
+> The pipe client's message mode must be the same as the message mode of the pipe server to which it is connecting.
 - ipv4
 ```
 command > 1